 Memorial Art Gallery on ribbon cutting day for sculptures TheÂ Memorial Art GalleryÂ hasÂ one of the most balanced collections of American art outside of New York City, ranging from the Colonial period to works from living artists.
-MAG is currently constructing Centennial Sculpture Park featuring works by renowned sculptors both local and international.
-Complettion is slated for October 2013.
+The grounds outside MAG feature the newly completed Centennial Sculpture Park, showcasing works by renowned sculptors both local and international.

 bells in tower One of only seven carillons in New York State, the 50-bell Hopeman Memorial CarillonÂ hangs in the Rush Rhees tower.
 The carillon sounds every quarter-hour; carillonists play the bells on Wednesdays and during special events.

 Faculty and alumni of the University made up nearly one-quarter of the scientists on the board advising NASA in the development of theÂ James Webb Space Telescope, which is scheduled to launch as the successor of the Hubble Space Telescope in 2018.